-Hidden Veggie Marinara Sauce Recipe is a secretly healthy pasta sauce made with onions, carrots, celery, mushroom, garlic, canned tomatoes, tomato paste, and a few other pantry essentials.
-It’s 30 minutes start to finish and promises to deliver ALL the veggies to finicky eaters.
-Let’s just keep it our little secret.
+Hidden Veggie Marinara Sauce is a secretly healthy marinara sauce recipe made with onions, carrots, celery, mushroom, garlic, canned tomatoes, tomato paste, and a few pantry essentials.
+This 30-minute homemade marinara sauce gets the veg-finicky to eat ALL the vegetables.

 Hidden Veggie Marinara Sauce